by R.T. Allenson

 BLOOD-RED SEA IN THE PORT OF TERROR

 The main road to Port Hale had a checkpoint and the only way I could back to town was through the shoreline from Daventon.
-I walked for a couple of hours until I arrived at the all-too familiar coastline that was littered with the still festering bodies of fish.
+I walked for a couple of hours until I arrived at a coastline littered with the still festering bodies of fish.
 Not far from where I worked as a porter was the decaying corpse of a right whale that the seabirds were still making a meal of.

 I felt sick and that damnable fog did not help at all.

 I do not remember how long I was rowing, but I do remember arriving at a spot in the sea where the blood was at its absolute thickest.
 So thick in fact that the boat would no longer move no matter how hard I pulled and tugged at the oar.
-I realized then that I was at the center, the source of this nameless terror that had destroyed not only my life but countless others.
+I told myself that this was it – the source of this nameless terror that had destroyed not only my life but countless others as well.

 I did not know what came over me, but I do recall jumping into the blood-red waters.
-I held my breath, caring little for the stinging and pain and the lidless eyes of dying sea creatures that stared at me, perhaps wondering why I would enter their hellish abode.
+I held my breath, caring little for the stinging and pain and the lidless eyes of dead sea creatures staring at me, perhaps wondering why I would enter their hellish abode.

-There, where I thought the deep-sea cavern was; what I thought was a trench, was a face, and the cold unnerving darkness that not even the dying fish would stare at was the unmistakable eye of an infant who had been wrenched from its mother’s womb to early, staring into darkness and wondering why it was unwanted.
+There, where I thought the deep-sea cavern was; what I thought was a trench, was a face in that cold unnerving darkness.
+And my heart raced when, amidst the darkness, I saw the unmistakable eye of an infant who had been wrenched from its mother’s womb too early – staring the into depths and wondering why it was unwanted.